 For your direct care either from the practice or within the NHS hospital service we imply your consent to pass on relevant clinical information to other professional staff involved in your direct care.
 Only when there is a legal basis for the transfer of data, we may pass limited and relevant information to other NHS organisations to improve the efficient management of the NHS or to aid medical research.
-Please read our Privacy Poster here https://www.cadwgansurgery.org/info.aspx?p=20, which is also on display in our reception area, along with our privacy notices.
-Please read how primary care Clusters in Wales use your information here http://www.wales.nhs.uk/sites3/Documents/950/Sharing%20GP%20record%20-%20Leaflet%20v1.Oct172.pdf
+Please read our Privacy Poster/Notices here, which are also on display in our reception area.
+This includes how primary care Collaboratives in Wales use your information.

-If you wish to object to the use of your data for these "secondary" uses please speak to: Mrs Shelagh Hughes, our Practice Manager.
+If you wish to object to the use of your data for these "secondary" uses please speak to: Ms Karen Owen, our Practice Manager.